 Is there a sales registration threshold?

-Yes, Switzerland has an annual sales registration threshold of CHF 100,000, based on global sales.
+Yes, Switzerland has an annual sales registration threshold of CHF 100,000.
+This threshold is based on worldwide sales.

 What does this mean exactly?